Jardin des Plantes: Greenhouses

-Four large serres chaudes, or greenhouses, are placed in a row to the right front of the Gallery of Evolution. facing onto the Esplanade Milne-Edwards.
+Four large greenhouses are placed in a row to the right front of the Gallery of Evolution, facing onto the Esplanade Milne-Edwards.
 They replaced the earliest greenhouses, built on the same site in the early 18th century, to house the plants brought to France from tropical climates by French explorers and naturalists.
 The Mexican greenhouse, which houses succulents, is separated by an alley from the Australian greenhouse, which hosts plants from that country.
 They were built between 1834 and 1836 by the architect Rohault de Fleury.
 Each of the two greenhouses is 20 meters by 12 meters in size.
 Their iron and glass structure was revolutionary for Paris, preceding by fifteen years the similar pavilions built by Victor Baltard for the Paris markets of Les Halles.

 A larger structure, the "Jardin d'hiver" (Winter Garden), covering 750 square meters, was designed by René Berger and completed in 1937.
 It features an Art Deco entrance, between two illuminated glass and iron pillars built for nighttime visits.
 The heating system keeps the interior temperature at 22 degrees Celsius year-round, creating a suitable environment for bananas, palms, giant bamboo, and other tropical plants.
 Its central feature, designed to create a more natural environment, is a fifteen-meter-high waterfall.